zombieCraig/UDSim/README.md

 Press the disk icon to Save the learned information.
 When you press Save a config file called, config_data.cfg is created.
 This is a fairly easy to read the summary of UDS Can packets layed out in an INI format.
-You may want to copy this file and give it a speicifc name once you saved it so you don't accidently overwrite it.
+You may want to copy this file and give it a specific name once you saved it so you don't accidently overwrite it.
 This file can be used later by passing the -c option to UDSim.

 You can get UDSim to learn from recorded network traffic as well.
 If you feed UDSim a logfile via the -l option, it will parse all of the logging information and then automatically switch to simulation mode once it is done.
-The logfile are in candump format.
+The logfiles are in candump format.

 Because UDSim uses network communication to learn about modules in the vehicle that can communicate to UDS it does not need any previous knowledge of the vehicle to work.
 It can work on any vehicle